 There are many special things to do in Iceland, but some are just more Icelandic than others and can’t be done anywhere else in the world.
-Here are a few of those unique Icelandic activities.
+Here are a few that we can highly recommend.

 In Silfra, at Thingvellir National Park, you can dive between and touch the Eurasian and North American continental plates.
-While you are at it, you can drink the water too, as it is so clean!
+While you are at it, you can drink the water too, it is so clean.

 If you find yourself in Iceland in winter, watch out for the Northern Lights.
-Some locations are more conducive than others and it is advisable to get away from city lights.
-The aurora has such a big effect on tourists, that recently the Icelandic police has stopped drivers who looked like they were under the influence, only to find out that they were so smitten by the display, they forgot to watch out for the road!
+Some locations are better than others to see them, and it is advisable to get away from city lights.
+The Aurora Borealis has such a big effect on tourists, the local police have been known to stop drivers who looked like they were under the influence, only to find out that they were so smitten by the display, they forgot to watch out for the road.

-Iceland has some of the best fly-fishing rivers in the whole world, attracting thousands of visitors yearly – for the salmon in particular.
+Iceland has some of the best fly-fishing rivers in the world, attracting thousands of visitors yearly – for the salmon in particular.
 If you have a couple of free days, this is a unique opportunity to fish in some of the best places in the world.
-If you only have a couple of hours, it might be fun to go out with a boat from Reykjavik and check out some sea fishing.
+If you only have a couple of hours, take a boat from Reykjavik and check out some sea fishing.
 You can then eat your catch at a harbourside restaurant in the evening.

-There are various river rafting options available in Iceland and the whitewater rafting is definitely one of the more exciting.
+There are various river-rafting options available in Iceland, some easier than others; whitewater rafting is definitely one of the more adrenaline-fuelled.
 You could, for example, try canyon rafting at the Gullfoss Waterfall and enjoy the landscape from a different angle.

 It cannot have gone past you that Iceland is full of glaciers, but did you know that some have caves inside them?
 If you want to walk through a natural cave, you have to visit in winter; during the summer you can visit ice tunnels in Iceland’s largest glacier – Langjökull.

 If you are in Reykjavik and the weather is nice, it might be a good time to hit the man-made beach at Nautholsvik.
-Don’t despair, the sea surrounding the beach has geothermal water in the lagoon.
+Don’t despair, the sea here has geothermal water in the lagoon.

 There are many weekend summer festivals around the country that are fun to visit – both party festivals and family-friendly ones.
 Many of them are are themed, such as the Great Fish Day festival, the Lobster Festival and so on.